Changissnz/nu_merchant_principal/README.md

-**GBGD2:** Graphical illustration of a functional feedback loop between group D and a "middle ground", a composition of each entity's predicted source for underminement activity.
+**GBGD2:** Graphical illustration of a functional feedback loop between group D and a "middle ground", a composition of each entity's predicted source of their underminement activity.